Jogo do bicho: Criminal charges and political connections

 In March, 1994, police raided the stronghold of Castor de Andrade in Bangu.
 They seized 200 account books and 167 computer diskettes.
 Former president Fernando Collor de Mello, Rio governor Nilo Batista, São Paulo mayor Paulo Maluf, Rio mayor Cesar Maia, seven entrepreneurs, three judges, 12 congressmen and seven assemblymen, 25 police commissioners and 100 police officers were implicated.

-Bicheiros Antonio Petrus Kalil, or Turcão, Anísio Abraão David, or Anísio, and Capitão Guimarães, at the time president of the Independent League of Samba Schools of Rio de Janeiro, were among 24 people arrested on April 12, 2007, for alleged involvement with illegal numbers games, bingo parlors and the distribution of slot machines.
+Antonio Petrus Kalil, Anísio Abraão David and Capitão Guimarães, at the time president of the Independent League of Samba Schools of Rio de Janeiro, were again arrested on April 12, 2007, together with 24 people, for alleged involvement with illegal numbers games, bingo parlors and the distribution of slot machines.
 Raids by the Federal Police have uncovered big payoffs to judges, police officers, prosecutors and lawyers from the bosses who run the game.
 Mounds of documents have been seized and US$6 million in cash has been confiscated.